 The area by the lighthouse offers some plentiful fish action, but many guests of Iberostar Hacienda Dominicus just head to the artificial reef in front of the hotel.
 Though certainly not a daily occurrence, some snorkelers have even noted whale shark and manatees sightings out in front of the hotel.
 (Onsite Dressel Divers offers daily tours to sites further afield.)

-Accessible by many tour options, this idyllic island is so picturesque it can often be spotted in films and ads posting as the quintessential desert isle.
+Accessible by many tour options, this idyllic island is so picturesque it can often be seen in films and TV ads.
 As part of a government nature reserve inside Parque Nacional del Este, the wildlife is protected both above and below the surface.

 This is another example of shore-access exploring for snorkelers.
 Popular with fishermen, this is also a great spot to get fresh catch to round out dinner for those visiting in cottages and rental homes.